xAPPO/MQTT/README.md

 # LogLevel:

 LogLevel (within Configuration) can be set to limit the logging entries the app posts.
 It is recommended to set it at level 'INFO' but it can be minimised to "WARN".
-Any log messages that show in red as 'ERROR' need investigation (and reporting)
+Any log messages that show in red as 'ERROR' need investigation (and reporting).
+Warn message are normally something just to be aware of.

 # Purge Discovered Devices

 WARNING: Setting this will delete all MQTT 'discovered devices' when you click 'Done'

-Sounds ominous eh, it's really not so drastic.
-Switching this ON will clear all the HE devices that were added through 'discovery'.
+Switching this ON will clear all the child HE devices that were added through 'discovery' but not manual 'ad-hoc' configuration.

-They can be recreated by re-running the app.
+Discovered devices can be recreated by re-running the app.
 However the unique internal device ID for the device will then change and so the newly created devices will be just that 'new'.
 This really only has an impact on HE internal references to the original device e.g. Dashboard devices and RuleMachine rules.
 You will have to recreate these.
 The main use is to clear out all your discovered devices but once running happily you should leave this set to OFF.
 You can always disable devices on the second page of the app config and individually delete previously created devices manually.